rwieruch/blog_robinwieruch_content/blog/react-testing-library/index.md

 For the sake of completeness, this last test shows you how to await a promise in a more explicit way which also works if you don't want to wait for a HTML to show up.

 After all, it's not too difficult to test async behavior in React with React Testing Library.
-You have to use Jest for mocking external modules (here remote API), and then just await data or re-renders of your React components in your tests.
+You have to use Vitest (or Jest) for mocking external modules (here remote API), and then just await data or re-renders of your React components in your tests.

 <Divider />

 React Testing Library is my go-to test library for React components.
 I have used Enzyme by Airbnb all the way before, but I like how React Testing Library moves you towards testing user behavior and not implementation details.
 You are testing whether your user can use your application by writing tests that resemble true user scenarios.
+These days I also recommend using Vitest instead of Jest for testing JavaScript.